 Research - The Heart of Summa’s Practice

-As one of the principle components of Summa Institute, the Summa Research Core provides a formal framework for analysis, evaluation, and improvement of our Natural Learning Relationships pedagogy and family programs.
-Ongoing research ensures the continual refinement, innovation, and direction for replicating the Summa Institute learning model.
-Summa Research Core shares results and findings with families, scholars, policymakers, and the public.
+For over 30 years, Summa has been helping children and families to optimize well-being.
+The Summa Research Core provides a formal framework for analysis, evaluation, and improvement of our Teacher Training program, the Natural Learning Relationships pedagogy, and our BRIDGE Program.
+Summa Research Core shares our results and findings with families, funders, scholars, policymakers, and the public.

 Natural Learning Relationship is a living model that grows and changes in relationship with students, parents, and teachers.
 We continually evaluate feedback from our experiences.